vrandall66/front-end-submissions-public/1811/mod-2/whateverly/blend-it.md

 * Dig the color scheme, it's nice to see something other than blue :)

 * I like the script font reserved specifically for the title -- I would maybe put the subtitle in a slightly more readable font, but pairing this with the Open Sans is nice.
 Overall I think we could have just slightly more differentiation in headings vs. basic text. e.g. a different font for the ingredient selections vs. the ingredient category titles; 'matching smoothie recipes' heading vs. the name of the smoothies that actually appear; etc. We can differentiate by incorporating another font, or simply adjusting the boldness/size of the pre-existing font.
-This will help make the heirarchy of content a little more obvious.
+This will help make the hierarchy of content a little more obvious.
 Right now it looks like there are a couple of different pieces of content competing for my attention.

 * Nice handling of clicking into a recipe and being able to head back to the full list - but it appears like I can click anywhere in the recipe to send myself back?
 (I don't have to just click directly on the back to results link.)
 This is a more common pattern when you have a popup/modal window of some sort, but is a little disorienting here since it looks like we're navigating to a totally new page.